Utsav173/expense-tracker/readme.md

 ### 🤖 AI Assistant

+- ✅ **Bring Your Own Key (BYOK):** Connect your preferred AI provider (OpenAI, Google, Anthropic, etc.) using your own API key for maximum privacy and control.
 - ✅ **Natural Language Commands:** Interact with your finances using plain English.
 Ask the AI to add transactions, list expenses, or provide financial summaries.
 - ✅ **Secure Tool Integration:** The AI securely interacts with the backend API to perform actions on your behalf.
 - ✅ **Context-Aware Suggestions:** Receive smart, actionable suggestions based on your conversation.
-- ✅ **Personal API Key:** Full user control over their AI provider API key.
+- ✅ **Dynamic Model Selection:** Choose from a list of available models from your selected provider.

 ---